-In order to decide whether the DRC_j of the active substances or the biocidal product is more appropriate for honey bee risk assessment, the difference in the LD50 of a.s. and product (both expressed in terms of active substance) has to be explored.
-If the LD50 $j$ for the product is more than a factor of 3 below that of the active substance, the effect parameters of the product must be selected for the risk assessment of the active substance in the context of its inclusion/renewal (Section 6.1Error!
-Reference source not found.).
+In order to decide whether the DRCj of the active substances or the biocidal product is more appropriate for honey bee risk assessment, the difference in the $LD{50}$ of a.s. and product (both expressed in terms of active substance) has to be explored.
+If the $LD{50j}$ for the product is more than a factor of 3 below that of the active substance, the effect parameters of the product must be selected for this risk case for the risk assessment of the active substance in the context of its inclusion/renewal (see Section 6.1).

-If only one of the DRC_j of the active substance and the product is not a surrogate, this DRC_j should be used for the risk assessment, unless in one of the studies thereby higher effects at comparable doses are neglected 12 .
-When both DRC_j (active substance and product) are surrogates, additional case-by-case considerations must be made with regard to observed mortality and tested doses.
+If only one of the DRCj of the active substance and the product is not a surrogate, this DRCj should be used for the risk assessment, unless in one of the studies thereby higher effects at comparable doses are neglected.
+When both DRCj (active substance and product) are surrogates, additional case-by-case considerations must be made with regard to observed mortality and tested doses.
 For example, if the top/limit dose caused no mortality for either the biocidal product or the active substance, a comparison is not meaningful.
-In such case, it would be appropriate to use for the risk assessment the surrogate dose-response obtained from the highest tested dose (expressed as active substance).
+In such case, it would